tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/pricing/fiscal_position.rst

 Tax rates (fiscal positions)
 ============================

-In Odoo, *Fiscal Positions* let you apply different taxes based on the customer location.
+In CoquiAPPs, *Fiscal Positions* let you apply different taxes based on the customer location.
 In a *Point of Sale*, such as a restaurant, it can be used to apply different taxes depending if the customer eats in or takes away.